Willbeckh/galleria/README.md

 # Known Issues

-At the moment of completion and deploy, no bigs have been found yet, but if you find any you know what it is, it's a feature : )
+At the moment of completion and deploy, no bugs have been found yet, but if you find any you know what it is, it's a feature : )

 # Author